flathub-infra/documentation/blog/2025-02-21/index.md

 - **The manifest’s commit history cannot be rewritten**, making it harder to sneak something in
 - **Flathub’s automated tests must pass** before a PR can be merged and an update can be pushed
 - **Static permission changes are held for human review** before an update is released to users
-- **Critical MetaInfo changes are held for human review**, e.g. if an app changes its name or license
+- **Critical MetaInfo changes are held for human review**, e.g. if an app name, developer name, app summary, or license changes

 ## Caveats